+The authority to administer Section 4(f) and make Section 4(f) approvals resides with the Secretary of the USDOT.
+The Secretary of Transportation has delegated the authority for administering Section 4(f) to the FHWA Administrator in 49 CFR § 1.48.
 The proposed rehabilitation of Broad Branch Road (the project) requires FHWA approval because FHWA has oversight responsibility for the Federal-aid program and is participating in the funding of the project.
 In addition, the project requires use of land from properties protected by Section 4(f), and therefore, FHWA approval is also required in order for this Section 4(f) use to proceed.